amplab/datascience-sp14/lab1/unix-utils.md

 Understanding what files/directories are using space on the file system is a problem that people have been dealing with since UNIX was invented.
-According to the man page for `du`, "A `du` command appeared in Version 1 AT&T UNIX."
+According to the main page for `du`, "A `du` command appeared in Version 1 AT&T UNIX."

 `du` allows you to report usage statistics of files and directories in your system.
 By default, it reports its usage statistics at the block level, but the